Finding the Minimal Parameter Budget for Implicit Reasoning: A Data Complexity Driven Scaling Law for Language Models: Problem and Experimental Setup

 While real-world LLMs are pretrained on large scale text corpora, this corpus can be viewed as encoding a wide range of world knowledge.
 The power of LLMs lies in the fact that they can not only memorize the world knowledge and extract the knowledge when queried, but also reason over the world knowledge and draw novel conclusions.
 In this paper, we propose constructing a simplified pretraining corpus from a knowledge graph.
 A knowledge graph is comprised of a set of (head entity, relation, tail entity) triples, and we use each knowledge triple as a training example.
 We test the reasoning capability of a language model trained on such a corpus by testing its accuracy in completing triples that have never been seen in the knowledge graph but can be deduced through latent rules encoded in the graph structure.
 For example, if we know A is B's father, and B is C's father, then we can deduce that A is C's grandfather.

 Formally, a knowledge graph $G$ consists of $|G| = N$ triples $(e^{h}, r, e^{t})$, where $e^{h} \in \mathcal{E}$ is the head entity, $e^{t} \in \mathcal{E}$ is the tail entity, and $r \in \mathcal{R}$ is a relation.
 A simple example of knowledge triple is \texttt{(DC, is the capital of, USA)}.
 These knowledge triples naturally form a graph, with nodes as the entities and each edge labeled with a relation type.
 We denote the total number of entities or nodes by $|\mathcal{E}| = N_e$ and the total number of edge or relation types by $|\mathcal{R}| = N_r$.
 Then a corpus constructed from this knowledge graph would consist of $N$ data points.
-The objective of a language model with parameter $\theta$ trained on this corpus is then:
+The objective of a language model with with parameter $\theta$ trained on this corpus is then: Note that $L(\theta)$ is just the next token prediction loss with each triple as a training example.
+How the loss is computed exactly depends on how the triples are represented and tokenized.

+We have tried several ways of representing and tokenizing the triples, including (1) representing each triple as a natural language senetence and tokenize the sentence with a pretrained text tokenizer, and (2) assigning a random integer ID to each entity and relation and concatenating the three ID with a space in between, and then tokenize by character.

-To eliminate confounding variables and information contained in the lexical form of the entity and relation names, we label each entity and relation with a random ID and tokenize the IDs by characters.
+As shown in the next section, we find that the second way produce a much cleaner and clearer trend in scaling that enables us to perform more in-depth and regorous analysis.
+This is likely because the random IDs eliminate confounding variables and information contained in the lexical form of the entity and relation names,

 We use the Llama \citep{touvron2023llama} model architecture to implement LMs of different sizes by adjusting the hidden dimensions and the number of layers.
 The specific parameter scheme can be found in the \cref{app:exp}.